vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 ### Autoload identifier prefixes

-The prefix `perl#version#bump#` for the new function names specifies the path at which the autoloader can find the file containing the functions.
+The prefix `perl#version#bump#` for the new function names specifies the relative runtime path at which the autoloader should look for the file containing the function definitions.
 All of the `#` symbols bar the last one are replaced with filesystem slashes `/`, and the last one is replaced with `.vim`.
 This is how the autoloading process finds the function’s definition at the time it needs it.

-As with the previous `:runtime` wrappers, we’ve observed, it iterates through the `autoload` directories of each directory in `'runtimepath'`, in order, until it finds a file with a relative path corresponding to the called function’s prefix, and sources that.
+Similar to the previous `:runtime` wrappers we’ve observed, the process is to iterate through the `autoload` directories of each directory in `'runtimepath'`, in order, until a file with a relative path corresponding to the called function’s prefix is found and sourced.

-Here are some other examples of autoloaded function names and where Vim looks for them:
+Here are some other examples of autoloaded function names, and where Vim looks for them:

 * `foo#Example()` goes in `~/.vim/autoload/foo.vim`